 |Classic old fashioned souffled sweet potato casserole topped in the traditional way with gooey marshmallows, or if you prefer, a praline topping.|

-Sweet Potato CasseroleI don't know what it is about sweet potatoes fluffed up souffle like and topped with gooey marshmallows, but we sure love this dish down here in The Deep South and it is a rare southern table that is not graced with it on both Thanksgiving and Christmas.
+Sweet Potato CasseroleI don't know what it is about sweet potatoes fluffed up souffle like and topped with gooey marshmallows, but we sure love this dish down here in The Deep South and it is a rare Southern table that is not graced with it on Thanksgiving or Christmas, or both.

-Yes we know it gets a bad rap from some folks particularly those who don't have the privilege of living in our beautiful south.
+Yes we know it gets a bad rap from some folks, particularly those who don't have the privilege of living in our beautiful South.
 They make fun of it and call it names.
-But we love it, so when you insult it know that you are also insulting hundreds of thousands of folks who love it.
-It's really okay if you prefer a praline topping, or... something out of the ordinary even.
-I have indeed seen some strange things in the name of a sweet potato casserole, but mini marshmallows is the way we roll Down South.
-It is traditional.
+And they make fun of Southerners for loving it, but we love it, so when you insult it, know that you are also insulting hundreds of thousands of Southern folks who love it, bless your heart.

-And, like our beloved cream soups found in traditional holiday dishes like Green Bean Casserole, I'd like to ask that you please stop trash talkin' this classic too if you don't mind.
+And, like I ask regarding our beloved cream soups found in traditional holiday dishes like Green Bean Casserole, I'd like to also ask that you please stop trash talkin' this classic too, if you don't mind.
 Remember mama's advice that if you don't have something nice to say, well.. if you're a proper southerner, you know the rest.
-For those who might like a praline topping instead, we southerners have been known to top a few things with pecans here and there and so we might know a thing or two about that too.
-My recipe includes a praline topping if you'd rather that over the gooey marshmallows.

-This recipe serves about 6.
+This recipe serves about 6 or so as written.
 For the holidays double it.
 While you're here, be sure to click on over to browse more traditional southern Thanksgiving recipes, or check out our Christmas recipes too.

 Recipe: Traditional Southern Sweet Potato Casserole©From the Kitchen of Deep South Dish